rsp/wba/PITCHME.md

 ---

-"If WASM + WASI existed in 2008, we wouldn't have needed to created Docker.
-That's how important it is.<br>Webassembly on the server is the future of computing.<br>A standardized system interface was the missing link.<br>Let's hope WASI is up to the task!"
+<i>"If WASM + WASI existed in 2008, we wouldn't have needed to created Docker.
+That's how important it is.
+Webassembly on the server is the future of computing.
+A standardized system interface was the missing link.
+Let's hope WASI is up to the task!"</i>

-Solomon Hykes, founder and CTO of Docker<br>March, 2019 [on Twitter](https://twitter.com/solomonstre/status/1111004913222324225)
+<b>Solomon Hykes</b>, founder and CTO of <b>Docker</b><br>March, 2019 [on Twitter](https://twitter.com/solomonstre/status/1111004913222324225)

 ---